ongyx/bento/README.md

 # Bento

-A game engine based on [Ebiten].
+A framework for 2D games built on [Ebitengine] (née Ebiten).

 **DISCLAIMER**: Bento is experimental, and it is under development.
-Its API is subject to breaking changes.
+The API is subject to breaking changes.

 ## Rationale

-Ebiten is a great game engine, but understandably does not have a higher-level API akin to Unity to keep things simple.
+Ebiten is a great game engine, and it is a solid foundation for making cross-platform games.
+However, complex games would benefit from a higher-level framework to simplify some common tasks.

 This is where Bento attempts to fill the gap: it provides a rendering model with objects such as entities and scenes.

+Keep in mind that Bento is meant to complement, not replace Ebiten.
-However, you can (and should) use Ebiten directly for finer-grained control over graphics if needed.
+You can (and should) use Ebiten directly for finer-grained control over graphics if needed.

 ## Getting Started